aangelo21/aangelo21/README.md

 ## Web Development Student from the Canary Islands, Spain 🥘💃

 ## Work Experience 👨‍💼
-· Worked at Centros de Estudios Kuma and developed an App in Odoo using Python
+### (May-June 2025) Centro de Estudios Kuma
+Optimized both SEO and performance of their website.
+Also created an app in docker to manage courses.

 ## Programming Languages and Tools 💻